 Europe aims to empower businesses and people in a human-centred, sustainable and more prosperous digital future.

-The Digital Decade policy programme, with concrete targets and objectives for 2030, will guide Europe’s digital transformation:
+The Digital Decade policy programme, with concrete targets and objectives for 2030, guides Europe’s digital transformation:

 ICT Specialists: 20 million + gender convergence